-In the last of our series looking at the work of our politicians, we take a look at how active the Democratic Unionist Party MP for Strangford is on the social media platform.
+In the last of our series looking at the work of our politicians, we analyse how active the Democratic Unionist Party MP for North Antrim is on social media.

-Labour MP Karl Turner is the most prolific Tweeter – sending an average of 26.1 per day for 12 years.
+MPs that do have an account send an average of 3.5 tweets per day, while Labour MP Karl Turner is the most prolific tweeter – sending an average of 26.1 per day for 12 years.

 The roughly 600 MPs with accounts had sent almost 8 million tweets between them by the end of March.